 - Self-Efficacy — Students are encouraged by the teaching team (teacher, coaches and mentors) to investigate answers on their own, and outside the classroom which develops important soft skills, like self-confidence and empowerment.

 Why stop there for students?

 This is what we asked ourselves, ‘Why stop at student agency?’.
 What if the bar was higher?
 What if we took student agency to the next level—aiming to provide students with more tools, connections and opportunities to drive their success?
-What about providing students access to more?
+What about providing students (and educators) access to more?

 What Does Student Access Look Like?